Campeche Tarpon Fishing - Mexico

 Tarpon Town Colonial Lodge opened in 2023.

-Raul has remodeled his family home into a fantastic lodge in the Historical Colonial part of Campeche.
-The original home was built in the 1800s and has been in Raul's family for over 75 years.
-There are three guest bedrooms with two full-size beds and ensuite bathrooms.
-Air-conditioning, high-speed Wi-Fi, Alexa Echo devices, and a Fire TV Stick 4K.
-Click here for YouTube Video of the Lodge.
+Raul has remodeled his family home into a fantastic lodge in the heart of the historic district and two blocks from the downtown plaza.
+The rooms have two full-size beds and ensuite bathrooms, air-conditioning, high-speed Wi-Fi, Alexa Echo devices, and a Fire TV Stick 4K.
+The Lodge hosts up to six guests.
+Click here for a YouTube Video of the Lodge.

 Meals: Hot breakfasts, packed lunches on the boat, and snacks are included throughout the day.
 Dinners are not included, except for a welcome seafood dinner on the night you arrive.
 Anglers often dine together in town.